Yeedle/yeedle.github.io/_posts/2017-05-08-NYC-taxi-flow.md

 This is an iteration of something I did last summer when I had the incredible experience of attending the [Microsoft Reserch Data Science Summer School](https://ds3.research.microsoft.com/) (DS3).
-For my team's presentation, we wanted to include a kind-of Hans Rosling moment, where one of us get to talk over an animated visualization of the flow of NYC's taxi system.
+For my team's [presentation](https://www.microsoft.com/en-us/research/video/data-science-summer-school-2016-fare-share-flow-and-efficiency-in-nycs-taxi-system/), we wanted to include a kind-of [Hans Rosling moment](https://www.youtube.com/watch?v=jbkSRLYSojo), where one of us gets to talk animatedly over an animated visualization of the flow of NYC's taxi system, explaining the flow as the animation plays.
 The result of our efforts looked like this:

 ![](https://github.com/msr-ds3/nyctaxi/blob/master/figures/weekdays_cumsum_flow.gif?raw=true)

 It was kind of a last minute thing, and I've always wanted to go back and redo it.
-Since last summer, the tidyverse has made a lot of progress, specifically in the area of spatial data with the appearence of `sf`, a tidy package for spatial data manipulation, and I decided to redo it using `sf`, as well as `tweenr` a package I discovered earlier this year which lets you create smoother animations.
+Since last summer, the tidyverse has made a lot of progress, specifically in the area of spatial data with the appearence of `sf`, a tidy package for spatial data manipulation, and I decided to redo it using `sf`, combined with `tweenr`, a package I discovered earlier this year which lets you create smoother animations, and other tidy tools.

 The data I used is freely available on the [TLC's website](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml).
 I chose to only work with the last 6 months of 2016, since the RAM on my laptop couldn't handle more.
 Another cool thing that happened since last summer is that the TLC released a shapefile of the official taxi zones.
 So while the original animation relied on an "unofficial" source for NYC neighborhood boundaries, I now had the ability to use the TLC's own shapefile.

 ### How To
 The first step is, of course, downloading the data.
 You can do this by pointing and clicking at the above link, or by writing a shell script.
-Personally, I like when everything happens inside R, so here's how I did it:
+Personally, I like when everything happens inside R, so here's how I did that (using the recently released `glue` package for string interpolation):

 {% highlight r %}